 Small and firm, these are really more like soda crackers than flaky doughy biscuits.
-For best results, bake them in the oven one sheet at a time.
 They are great with Baked Country Ham.

 - Yield: Makes 3 dozen

 Source: Martha Stewart Living, December/January 1999/2000

 - 1 3/4 cups all-purpose flour, plus more for beating

 - 2 teaspoons salt